emacs-mirror/emacs/mps/manual/source/topic/root.rst

 .. note::

-    Theorectically, the only roots are the :term:`registers
+    Theoretically, the only roots are the :term:`registers
     <register>`; that is, a program can only use values that can be
     referenced from the registers.